-These are all very challenging when your main goals in your working life are to bring harmony and routine.
+These are all very challenging when your main goal in your working life is to bring harmony.

 Though, arguably, they can make great leaders of creative teams.

 Need something disruptive and break-though?
-Find a Creative Yellow Monkey.
+Find a Sunshine Yellow monkey.

 Need something fast?
-Find a Red Yellow Monkey.
+Find a Fiery Red monkey.

 And got time to have someone put a lot of time, effort and thought into making your creative the best it can be?
-Then Creative Blue Monkeys are your best bet.
+Then Cool Blue monkeys are your best bet.